hap-server/hap-server/docs/config.md

 An array of automation configuration objects.

+Automations can also be configured in the web interface.

 #### `automations[].triggers`

 An array of keys of automation triggers to add to this automation.